Booyaabes/container-security-presentation/README.md

 ## How to run

-Clone or download this repository and just open the _container-security.html_ file with your browser.
+Clone or download this repository and just open the _index.html_ file with your browser.

 ## Credits